 “Hm, I’m calling him now.
 I’m sure he’s with Nathan.
 He told me that he has a meeting with him.”
 She grinned at Rainie victoriously.

 “You’re calling him now?”
 Rainie echoed faintly.
-Which part of her statement Chloe didn’t understand?
+Which part of her statement Chloe did not understand?
 Seriously, her best friend really needed to learn how to listen.

 “I’d rather paying a man!”
 Rainie cut in incredulously, taking the phone from Chloe’s grip and placed it back on the table.
 She stared disbelievingly at her.

-“But you’re making nonsense!”
+“That’s nonsense!”
 Her shrilling voice sounded upset.
-“Why should you hire some stranger while there’s one available?”
-She added, spreading her arms in the air, giving the sign of her scepticism.
+“Why should you hire a stranger while there’s one available?”
+She added, spread her arms in the air to give the sign of her scepticism.